WSNE History

 In February 1985, Norm Thibeault moved to mornings from 6a-10a, while Mike Sands returned to 10a-2p, and Vinnie McCoy moved to 2p-6p.
 Costa and Cole's shifts remained the same.
 Liz Solar worked weekends and swing shifts.
 Charlie Warren was heard on the station shortly after being part of a major workforce cut in March at WEAN, where he was the morning man.
 Also heard around this timeframe were Jim Raposa, Don Bosworth and Art Berlutti.
 In the spring of 1985, listeners were collecting "Sunny Money" during contests and appearances to bid on trips and prizes.
 In the summer of 1985 Mike Farrow joined the staff as as morning man and Program Director.
 Also, Vinnie McCoy exited to take afternoons at crosstown WICE.
 The station then gave away over $60,000 in the fall with the "Everyday Triple Play One Thousand Dollar Giveaway" contest.
 Dave DiLorenzo was handling weekend shifts at this time.
 Former WPJB night man Rick Everett was also heard on the station in 1985.
 As 1986 rolled in, Joan Edwardsen from WEAN/WPJB joined Farrow as the morning news anchor.
 Others heard included Phil Galise and former WPRO-FM night host Tyler.

 In March of 1986, the station was sold again, this time to Beck-Ross Communications.
 Bill Campbell, former sales manager of WPRO-AM was hired as GM.
 Campbell hired former WPRO-AM afternoon and recent WPRO-FM and WZOU swing shift man, David Jones, to take over mornings with Edwardsen handling news duties.
 Norm Thibeault was again handling the afternoon drive shift.
 The station was now calling itself "Nintety-three-three SNE" and dropped their "93.3 WSNE" jingles and tightened the playlist a bit.
 As Edwardsen became more involved with the show instead of just the news, the show’s name was changed to “Jones & Joan”.
 Jones & Joan would become a very popular duo over the next decade and a half on WSNE.
 Charles “Chuck” Hinman took over the news duties.
-Allan Camp and Eric Chaney were also heard on the station around this time.
+Allan Camp, Eric Chaney and Andrea Farrell were also heard on the station around this time.
 By 1987 headed into 1988, the lineup was as follows: Jones & Joan (5:30am – 10:00am), Mike Sands (10:00am – 2:00pm), Steve York (2:00pm – 7:00pm), Ken Cole (7:00pm – 12mid) and Patti Harrison (12mid – 5:30am).
 The last four hours of Cole’s show consisted mainly of love songs and was called “Pillow Talk”.
 Heard on the weekends were Jack Roberts, Charles Hinman, Bill Hall and Bill Goodman.
 The spring of 1988 was highlighted by the The WSNE Secret Serial game, which awarded $93 to many listeners and $1,000 to a select few by knowing the secret serial numbers.
 Ed Medeiros was heard on the weekends in the summer of 1988.

 In February, 1989, Jones & Joan finished second to the legendary Salty Brine with over 14,000 votes in the highly publicized “Lifebeat Top Jock” contest sponsored by the Providence Journal.
 Russ Dana was heard on fill-in shifts in the summer of that year.
 In the fall of 1990, the WSNE Dollar Bill Game gave listeners a chance to win up to $1,000.
 With the exception of overnights, the weekday lineup of Jones & Joan, Sands, York and Cole remained unchanged heading into 1992.
 Art Berluti was heard on overnights in 1991.